-ADDITIONAL PROVISIONS APPLICABLE TO ONLINE PLATFORMS
+ADDITIONAL PROVISIONS APPLICABLE TO PROVIDERS OF ONLINE PLATFORMS

-Article 16 Exclusion for micro and small enterprises
+Exclusion for micro and small enterprises

-This Section shall not apply to online platforms that qualify as micro or small enterprises within the meaning of the Annex to Recommendation 2003/361/EC.
+This Section and Section 3a shall not apply to providers of online platforms that qualify as micro or small enterprises within the meaning of the Annex to Recommendation 2003/361/EC and which are not very large online platforms in accordance with Article 25.

-Internal complaint-handling system
+Article 17 Internal complaint-handling system

-- 1. Online platforms shall provide recipients of the service, for a period of at least six months following the decision referred to in this paragraph, the access to an effective internal complaint-handling system, which enables the complaints to be lodged electronically and free of charge, against the following decisions taken by the online platform on the ground that the information provided by the recipients is illegal content or incompatible with its terms and conditions: - (a) decisions to remove or disable access to the information; - (b) decisions to suspend or terminate the provision of the service, in whole or in part, to the recipients; - (c) decisions to suspend or terminate the recipients' account. - 2.
-Online platforms shall ensure that their internal complaint-handling systems are easy to access, user-friendly and enable and facilitate the submission of sufficiently precise and adequately substantiated complaints. - 3.
-Online platforms shall handle complaints submitted through their internal complainthandling system in a timely, diligent and objective manner.
-Where a complaint contains sufficient grounds for the online platform to consider that the information to which the complaint relates is not illegal and is not incompatible with its terms and conditions, or contains information indicating that the complainant's conduct does not warrant the suspension or termination of the service or the account, it shall reverse its decision referred to in paragraph 1 without undue delay.
+- 1. Providers of oOnline platforms shall provide recipients of the service and individuals or entities that have submitted a notice, for a period of at least six months following the decision referred to in this paragraph, the access to an effective internal complaint-handling system, which enables the complaints to be lodged electronically and free of charge, against the decision taken by the provider of the online platform not to act upon the receipt of a notice or against the following decisions taken by the provider of the online platform on the ground that the information provided by the recipients is illegal content or incompatible with its terms and conditions: - (a) decisions whether or not to remove or disable access to or restrict visibility of the information; - (b) decisions whether or not to suspend or terminate the provision of the service, in whole or in part, to the recipients; - (c) decisions whether or not to suspend or terminate the recipients' account: